mkraenz/dwarves-of-mikraz-1/README.md

 - [x] Bug: on load, notifications don't get reset
 - [x] Bug: click Continue -> Pause -> exit to title -> New game.
 Then the quest log is duplicated
+- [ ] refactor: extract more stuff from Production
 - [ ] options menu
   - [ ] key rebinding
     - [ ] choose controller ps or controller xbox or keyboard+mouse